Pellet grills are great for smoking, but how do you get a good sear on a steak with a pellet grill?

 Cooking steaks on a pellet grill is fairly easy, although you do need to take some time out beforehand to prepare your grill and meat.

-Your grill should ideally reach a temperature between 500℉- 650℉, depending on the pellet grill you own.
-Steaks are usually best enjoyed when they cooking quickly on the outside, with a high heat sear or Maillard reaction, which is what gives the flavor and aroma to browned food.
+Steaks are usually best enjoyed when they are cooking quickly on the outside, with a high heat sear or Maillard reaction, which is what gives the flavor and aroma to browned food.

-Cooking steak at lower temperatures such as 350 degrees will not give you that fast, crispy browning and sizzle, but rather leave your steak with the soft, mild gray color and texture of a roast beef.
+Cooking steak at lower temperatures such as 350°F will not give you that fast, crispy browning and sizzle, but rather leave your steak with a soft, mild gray color and the texture of a roast beef.

 Depending on the thickness of your steaks, you are going to cook them a little differently.

-If your steaks are thin, meaning less than an inch thick, you will be able to sear them hot and fast over high direct heat on the lower grates until the inside comes up to your desired temperature.
+For thin steaks (less than 1.5-inch thick), you're going for a hot and fast sear over direct high heat until the inside comes up close to your desired temperature.

-Many pro and amatueur chefs alike swear by the reverse sear.
+Many pro and amateur chefs alike swear by the reverse sear.

 The idea is that by searing the steaks at the end, the fat is already partially rendered and the steak now has less excess moisture than when it was raw.

-Therefore you will get a crispier, more crusty sear on the exterior, while also bringing the internal temperature of your steak up to final desired doneness.
+Therefore you will get a crispier, more crusty brown sear on the exterior, while also bringing the internal temperature of your steak up to final desired doneness.

 You also get to serve them piping hot and sizzling right off the hot burners for a slightly more appetizing presentation.